axa-group/Parsr/CONTRIBUTING.md

 - `master` branch represents latest release version.
 HEAD of this branch should be equal to last tagged release.

 - `develop` branch represents the cutting edge version.
 This is probably the one you want to fork from and base your patch on.
-This is the default github branch.

 - Version tags.
 All released versions are tagged and pushed in the repository.
 For instance if you want to checkout the 1.0.2 version: